 - AWAM: ‘Capacity-building minority women to amplify their voice for minority rights protection across Faisalabad and Nankana Sahib’ (2021)

 An identification and formation working group on minority rights focused on inviting the potential women human rights defenders who are already engaged in such type of work but in isolation.
-A Two-Day Training Workshop on minority rights was organized about Basic Concept of Human Rights, Local Context of Human Rights, Advocacy Tools and Techniques, Lobbying Tools, and connectivity with protection mechanisms.
-Four One-Day Public Forums engaged the 200 grassroots people to discuss the issues related to minorities and mobilized them to raise a collective voice for a comprehensive legal framework with strong implementation mechanisms for reserving the discrimination and promoting the concept of equality of citizenship and opportunities.
-Lastly, public petitions sensitizing the authorities and political decision makers about minority rights and highlighting the technical glitches of minority related laws were sent to 13 departments.
+A Two-Day Training Workshop on minority rights was organized about the Basic Concept of Human Rights, the Local Context of Human Rights, Advocacy Tools and Techniques, Lobbying Tools, and connectivity with protection mechanisms.
+Four One-Day Public Forums engaged the 200 grassroots people to discuss the issues related to minorities and mobilized them to raise a collective voice for a comprehensive legal framework with strong implementation mechanisms for preventing discrimination and promoting the concept of equality of citizenship and opportunities.
+Lastly, public petitions sensitizing the authorities and political decision-makers about minority rights and highlighting the technical glitches of minority-related laws were sent to 13 departments.

 - Khwendo Kor: ‘Resilient Communities for Inclusive Societies’ (2021)